nodejs/node/doc/api/errors.md

 added: REPLACEME
 -->

-> Stability: 1 - Experimental
+> Stability: 1.0 - Early development

 An attempt was made to load a module with an unsupported format.